 Everybody who travels to India wants to find that hidden piece of paradise.
 The exotic beach that holds only swaying palm trees, crystal blue seas and soft white sand.
 But is it still possible to find such hidden beaches in India?
 Especially where there are up to 9 million foreign tourists a year?

 This post contains affiliate links.
 They cost you nothing to use them but we make a small commission.

-I am backpacking around the world for a year with my husband and our two kids ages 13 and 16 and so am always looking for the best places for kids in India too.
+I have just spent six weeks backpacking around India with two kids aged 16 and 13.
 Surprisingly, they also love the beaches that are hidden away from all the crowds.
 As long as they have their Kindles and somewhere to get a cold drink, we are all happy.

 1: Marari Beach.
 Alleppey in Kerela.